aarron-lee/simple-ryzen-tdp/README.md

 # Simple Ryzen TDP

-This is a very simple TDP app that wraps ryzenadj
+This is a very simple Linux TDP app that wraps ryzenadj

 # Configure and usage

+compile AppImage via `npm run package`, which will create the appimage file in the `dist` directory.

 compile a ryzenadj binary, see [ryzenadj readme](https://github.com/FlyGoat/RyzenAdj#installation)